 It’s why a top-tier mail merge tool such as YAMM should be on your radar.
-We let you send out hundreds of personalized emails at once without having to enter all of the information yourself.
+With our tool, you’ll be able to mail merge on Google Sheets and Gmail with ease.
+In fact, you’ll be able to send out hundreds of personalized emails at once without having to enter all of the information yourself.

 The best part?
-With the right tools and techniques, you can use mail merge directly from your Google account.
+With Yet Another Mail Merge, you can use mail merge directly from your Google Workspace account.
 We’ll tell you how to mail merge in Gmail (and why you’d want to) below.

 Save time